 The Spirit of Your Mind

-What is ultimate experience in this life?
-Dr. Martyn Lloyd-Jones explains from John 4:13-14 that to know and love God is the highest end in life, and the only way of salvation from sin and condemnation.
-However, the presence of sin in our lives keeps us from knowing God and his Gospel.
-It stops us from believing in Jesus Christ.
-It is only by regeneration that fallen men and women can be granted eyes of faith that are able to properly see God, and only by receiving a new nature can men truly know God.
+What is the ultimate experience in this life?
+Dr. Martyn Lloyd-Jones explains in this sermon from John 4:13–14 titled “The Spirit of Your Mind” that to know and love God is the highest end in life, and it is the only way of salvation from sin and condemnation.
+However, the presence of sin keeps humanity from knowing God and his gospel.
+It stops all from believing in Jesus Christ.
+It is only by regeneration that fallen men and women can be granted eyes of faith that are able to properly see God, and only by receiving a new nature can they truly know God.
 This creates an antithesis between fallen sinners who remain slaves to their sinful nature, and those who have been given a new nature by their union with Christ.
 In brief, Christians seek what is good, holy, and pure as a pattern of life.
 This desire for righteousness is not dead religion, but new life in Jesus Christ.
 Those in Christ can fight against sin and temptation, not because they are holy in themselves, but because they are empowered by the Holy Spirit to have victory over sin’s power and influence.
 Christians can have hope in eventual glorification because Christ has risen from the dead and given them the gift of salvation.

 About Dr. Martyn Lloyd-Jones